Parks, camping, and tourism: Protocols for returning to operation

 - Spaces such as interpretive centres, amphitheatres, nature houses, and indigenous cultural establishments must follow and maintain physical distancing measures, provide enhanced cleaning and abide by applicable orders such as the provincial health officer’s order on gatherings and events.

 - Ensure that any vending markets, including farmers markets, abide by an order issued by the provincial health officer around the management of these events.

 - On July 3, 2020, the BC Centre for Disease Control released Guidance for Owners and Operators of Public Outdoor Playground Equipment and Spray Parks.

-- On June 10, the office of the provincial health officer issued a revised order for Food Service Establishments and Liquor Services.
-This order provides a number of requirements for these establishments, including how occupancy limits must be calculated, table and seating configurations, the use and configuration of barriers, collecting and maintaining contact information from patrons, and the application of the 50-person maximum order on events.
+- The provincial health officer’s order for Food and Liquor Service Premises provides a number of requirements for these establishments, including table and seating configurations, the use and configuration of barriers, and collecting and maintaining contact information from patrons.

 - Ensure there is sufficient staff to manage the volume of customers and associated line ups and food pick up areas.

 - Space out or limit the number of picnic tables to ensure adequate spacing between groups.